kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Cross-Validation</span>
         <span class="tag is-success is-light">Performance Measures</span>
     </div>
     <p>So, now you have a model.
-How to evaluate them?
+How to evaluate it?
 We will talk about the ML development workflow, and how to evaluate classification and regression models.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">